lxbarth/docfish/README.md

 # Docfish

-Site generator for multilingual documentation.
+Experimental site generator for multilingual documentation.
 Markdown and i18n to the bone.
-Early experimental stages.

 ## Use